 Financial stress is serious.
 It was identified as the number one cause of stress in a 2009 study by the American Psychological Association.
-Financial stress is associated with increases in:
+Increases in financial stress are associated with:

-When people are in crisis, they may seek help and resources through community, military and faith-based programs.
-The focus is often on addressing the immediate need for food, shelter, medical care and safety.
+When people are in crisis, they may seek help and resources through community, military, and faith-based programs.
+The focus is often on addressing the immediate need for food, shelter, medical care, and safety.
 But then what?
-People who have received help may then find themselves in a similar situation again even.
-This is true even if they had been lucky enough to receive training on financial management skills: how to budget, get out of debt, shop wisely and save.
+People who have received help may then find themselves in a similar situation again.
+This is true even if they had been lucky enough to receive training on financial management skills: how to budget, get out of debt, shop wisely, and save.
 Knowledge, alone, may not be enough.
-Today there is more awareness that emotional money triggers have tremendous influence on our financial choices.
+Today there is more awareness that emotional money triggers have a tremendous influence on our financial choices.

 Recently there has been a lot of focus on understanding emotional triggers and how they influence financial behaviors.
 For example, a single mom works two jobs.
-She’s exhausted and feels guilty that a sitter is putting her kids to bed each night.
+She exhausts himself and experiences guilt as a sitter puts her kids to bed each night.
 She commits to saving $20 a week for an emergency fund.
 What are the emotional triggers that will sabotage her good intentions?

-Once we can help people identify their emotional triggers, we can help them find the right strategies to be prepared for the times their emotions will kick in.
-By helping them be prepared, they are more likely to be successful!
+Once we help people identify their emotional triggers, we can assist them in finding the right strategies to prepare for the times their emotions will kick in, increasing their likelihood of success!